BHI Provides $67.5M Construction Loan for Coral Gables Boutique Condo Development

 For CRE professionals tracking South Florida's residential sector, the BHI financing signals that lenders remain willing to back well-located projects with experienced sponsors, even as the broader construction lending environment tightens.
 The deal also reinforces Coral Gables' positioning as a premium address that commands pricing power independent of Miami's condominium cycles.

-The Shops at Merrick Park corridor has emerged as a particular bright spot, with several recent deliveries achieving sell-through rates exceeding 70% within 18 months of launching sales.
-Cora Merrick Park's proximity to this retail anchor positions it to capture demand from buyers seeking walkable, amenity-rich neighborhoods without the density and traffic congestion associated with urban core locations.
+Cora Merrick Park's proximity to the Shops at Merrick Park positions it to capture demand from buyers seeking walkable, amenity-rich neighborhoods without the density and traffic congestion associated with urban core locations.

 Stay Ahead of the Market